Emmanuel-Essiet/alx-low_level_programming/0x00-hello_world/README.md

-write a script that creates a C file bit does not link
+i wrote a script that generates the assembly code of C and saves it in an oupt file